tthorntone/AdNauseam-Wiki/FAQ.md

 ## How?

 #### How do I install AdNauseam?
 You can find easy install links for AdNauseam on <a href="https://addons.mozilla.org/en-US/firefox/addon/adnauseam/" target="_new">Firefox</a>, or <a href="https://addons.opera.com/en/extensions/details/adnauseam-2" target="_new">Opera</a>.
 Just click 'install' and get started.
-For Chrome, you will need to follow [these instructions](https://github.com/dhowe/AdNauseam/wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission).
+For *Chromium-based browsers* (Chrome, Brave, Edge etc..), you will need to follow [these instructions](https://github.com/dhowe/AdNauseam/wiki/Install-AdNauseam-on-Chromium-based-browsers).

 _Note: you should always disable other adblockers while using AdNauseam_